jhuus/HawkEars/README.md

 On Windows, download [this zip file](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.zip), then unzip it, move it somewhere and add the bin directory to your path.
 For instance, you could move it to "C:\Program Files\ffmpeg", and then add "C:\Program Files\ffmpeg\bin" to your path by opening Settings, entering "Environment Variables" in the "Find a Setting" box, clicking the Environment Variables button, selecting Path, clicking Edit and adding "C:\Program Files\ffmpeg\bin" at the bottom (without the quotes).

-6. If you have a [CUDA-compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus), such as a Geforce RTX, you can gain about a major performance improvement by installing [CUDA](https://docs.nvidia.com/cuda/).
+6. If you have a [CUDA-compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus), such as a Geforce RTX, you can gain a major performance improvement by installing [CUDA](https://docs.nvidia.com/cuda/).
 CUDA 11.7 is recommended.
 Read the installation instructions carefully, since additional steps are needed after running the installer.

 7. If you plan to train your own models, you will need to install SQLite.
 On Windows, follow [these instructions](https://www.sqlitetutorial.net/download-install-sqlite/).
 On Linux, type: